-My group has two types of trainees: postdoctoral researchers who are in their last leg of training before launching their own groups or establishing independence in other ways, and research assistants who typically come right after college or a masters program without much, if any, research experience.
+My main, perhaps the only, ambition in science is to recruit the best postdocs and students and help them become even better by the time they leave my lab.
+Synergistic interaction with people in my group is the most fun and rewarding aspect of my job on a daily basis and is the main driver for publishing good papers, presenting our work, and securing funding.
+Our group has two types of trainees: postdoctoral researchers who are in their last leg of training before launching their own groups or establishing independence in other ways, and research assistants who typically come right after college or a masters program without much, if any, research experience.
 Besides these opposite ends of the training spectrum, everyone has his or her unique personality, style of learning, and background.
 So I try to adjust the style and type of training according to the individual.

 My goal is to foster an environment for the trainee to become an independent, effective, and successful leader.
 I strive to help them learn how to identify interesting, solvable problems and foster an engaging environment for them to learn and apply innovative methods to solve the problems.
 One way I do this is by having an interdisciplinary group where people with different training and cultural backgrounds come and develop a variety of projects.
 The synergism we have achieved through this is evident in our lively group meetings that typically last for 2-2½ hours where essentially everyone brings up interesting suggestions and ideas.